How Long Does Divorce Take in Florida?

 How Is Child Support Calculated in a Divorce?

+The Florida child support guidelines provide a formula for calculating child support.
+In general, this formula looks at the income of the non-custodial parent and the number of children who need support.
+Since there is a set formula, our attorneys can provide you with a clear picture of how much you should expect to receive or pay in child support.
 In addition to child support, there may be circumstances where a non-custodial parent needs to help pay for specific costs.
 One example of this is a situation where the child develops a serious illness that requires costly medical care.
 In these situations, the non-custodial parent may need to help cover those unanticipated costs.

 Also, there are limited situations where the courts may choose to deviate from the formula for child support.
 For example, if a child has special needs, he or she may require additional support.
 On the other side, if a parent is receiving additional support as a result of a previous divorce, it may reduce the child support in the current divorce settlement.